Troubleshooting Common Oven Problems

 When these troubleshooting tips don’t help you fix the oven, you can view this DIY troubleshooting video to get more advice on fixing your gas oven.

 Because the igniter glows constantly while you’re using your gas oven, that component is the # 1 part that needs replacing when a gas oven won’t heat.
 You’ll need to replace it meticulously in the right place on your oven burner so the oven will work safely.
-If you aren’t completely confident that you can replace the igniter yourself, have a Sears Technician replace the oven igniter for your.
+If you aren’t completely confident that you can replace the igniter yourself, schedule oven repair and have a Sears Technician replace the oven igniter for your.
 Safe oven repair is one of our many specialties.

 Oven Gas Leaks